nharren/ExtendedDateTimeFormat/README.md

 #### EDTF

-The Extended Date Time Format (EDTF) is a proposed extension to the standard datetime format (ISO 8601).
+The Extended Date Time Format is a proposed extension to the standard datetime format (ISO 8601).
 It includes support for:

 - Uncertain or approximate dates (e.g. "Around 1995" or "1995, though it can't be confirmed.'")
 - Sets of possible dates (e.g. "1992, 1994, *or* 1996")